 The following recipe and photography were provided by local blogger Abby Thome of The Thome Home.

-Pulling these dinner rolls out of the oven minutes before serving a holiday meal will make your guests squeal with joy!
+Pulling these dinner rolls out of the oven minutes before serving a meal will make your dinner crowd squeal with joy!

 - 3 Dozen Rolls